osmandapp/web/main/docs/user/personal/osmand-cloud.md

 </Tabs>

-### Back up data

-*<Translate android="true" ids="backup_data"/>* - select data and folders to back up.
+### Select data to back up

-*<Translate ios="true" ids="osmand_cloud"/>* - opens the screen where you can select data and folders to back up by clicklig on *<Translate ios="true" ids="backup_data"/>*.
+In this menu, you can select which data and folders will be sent to the cloud.

-You can select data and folders to back up.
-1. *Settings* - This tab contains information about all your personal settings, such as general, for specific profiles, quick actions, POIs, avoid road.
+1. *Settings* - This tab contains a list of information about all your personal settings, such as general, for specific profiles, quick actions, POIs, and avoid road.
-2. *My Places* - This tab contains information about the data in the My Places menu, such as favorites, tracks, OSM note, markers, and others.
+2. *My Places* - This tab contains a list of information about the data in the My Places menu, such as favorites, tracks, OSM note, markers, and others.
-3. *Resources* - .
+3. *Resources* - You can choose to back up resources such as favorites, routing, voice prompts, and others..

 :::note
-All of your maps are stored on the device that you downloaded them.
-The Cloud displays only the information about which maps you have and the date they were last modified.
+All of your maps are stored on the device that you downloaded them to.
+And the cloud only saves information about which maps you have and the date they were last modified.
 :::

 <Tabs groupId="operating-systems">